 To ensure that the Board of Directors exercises effective oversight, UBE has established the Nominating Committee and Remuneration Committee as optional advisory bodies.
 The Board of Directors evaluates the performance of officers and determines their remuneration following proposals or reports from the Committees.
-Consisting of independent outside directors (excluding those who are Audit and Supervisory Committee members) in the majority and chaired by such directors, both Committees are structured so that appropriate involvement and advice are obtained from independent outside directors.
+Consisting of independent outside directors in the majority and chaired by such directors, both Committees are structured so that appropriate involvement and advice are obtained from independent outside directors.